redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_4_general_config.md

 ## Default Rules

-Configuration of default rules for loading or dropping data.
+Configuration of default rules for loading or removing module data from storage.
+You can choose to save all data or save the latest data received within a specified time period.

+On the right, a summary is displayed with the parameters specified for storing the data.

 ## Monitoring and Logs